Early Bird? Procrastinator? What Your Tax Filing Method Says about You

 Are you a last-minute tax filer or an early bird?
 Do you neatly organize all your receipts and W-2s or does everything get stuffed in a shoebox?
 It’s no surprise that how we do our taxes says a lot about who we are as people.

 Awhile back, The Daily Beast talked to some experts to find tax personality types.
-To us at Umpqua, no one is better than the other.
+Now, this doesn't mean there's a "right" or "wrong" way to be.
 Everyone has their own system for finding financial harmony.
 By sharing these, we hope you find a better understand of your relationship with money, which can help make you more comfortable in your financial life.

 So, which personality are you?

 1. The Early Bird: Filing early is always a good idea, as it can protect you from ID fraud and increase your happiness.
-Whether you’re expecting a refund or not, you’re motivated to get a clearer picture of your finances.
-But Tim Pychyl, professor of psychology at Carleton University in Ottawa says you’re a “defensive pessimist, motivated by a fear of failure, which compels you to get your taxes done.
+Burt for you, whether you’re expecting a refund or not, you’re motivated to get a clearer picture of your finances.
+Tim Pychyl, professor of psychology at Carleton University in Ottawa says you’re a “defensive pessimist, motivated by a fear of failure, which compels you to get your taxes done."
 If you complete work presentations weeks in advance and buy Christmas gifts in July, this is you.
 However, Pychyl adds, you’re extremely conscientious and have high emotional intelligence.

 2. The Procrastinator: Art Markman, a procrastination expert and professor of psychology at the University of Texas at Austin, says procrastinators engage in “avoidance motivation.”
 Just as Early Birds use fear to motivate, Procrastinators use fear to stagnate.
 If you put off going to the dentist, this is you.
 However, you’re not alone.
 According to Turbo Tax, a quarter of U.S. taxpayers wait until the final two weeks before the deadline to file.

 6. The Luddite.
 The IRS reports that a small sliver of people still file by paper, but even still, that’s millions of people.
 If you hesitate to bank electronically, this is you.
-But the truth is, filing electronically not only saves time, it’s safer and helps you get your refund within days, as opposed to weeks.
+However, it might be time to reconsider.
+The truth is, filing electronically not only saves time, it’s safer and helps you get your refund within days, as opposed to weeks.